richardye101/CSCD25-Final-Project/README.md

 Further to the right, we can see a noticeable spike in negative sentiment in the r/MurderedbyWords subreddit, which is dedicated to comebacks and counter-argumemts.

-Based solely on this analysis, we are unable to conclude whether decline in subreddit activity is associated with negative sentiment, leaving our hypothesis inconclusive.

-We can however examine the average sentiment statistics:
+We can also examine the average sentiment statistics:

 <div>
 <table border="1" class="dataframe">